drgonzalomora/WhisperingAssistant/README.md

 ## 📌 Clean Up
 - ✅ Window manager common classes
-- Class inheritance for commands
+- ✅ Class inheritance for commands
+- Make sure that the server.py is working as expected
 - Add all the commands supported one by one
 - Short command logic
 - Test the server.py